jacobsteves/ADTs-Galore/README.md

 # Intro to ADTs Galore
 These ADTs all allocate memory.
 Each interface contains the function needed to free the memory allocate.
 You must free anything you initially allocate space to.

+# Before Getting Started
+Read each interface file (each .h file) to see the functions and function definitions available.
+This will show you what each function is supposed to do, and the precautions you may need to take to free allocated memory.

 # Abstract Data Type Modules
 ## PriorityQueue
 An ADT module like a regular queue, except each additional element has a given priority.
 Elements with a higher priority are served before elements with lower priority.